kubermatic-labs/kkp-using-argocd/README.md

 ## Need of GitOps solution
 Kubermatic Kubernetes Platform is very versatile solution to create and manage Kuberntes clusters (user-clusters) across plethora of Cloud providers and on-prem virtualizaton platforms.
 But this flexibility also means that there are good amount of moving parts.
 Kubermatic Kubernetes Platform (KKP) provides various tools to manage user-clusters across various regions and cloud.

 This is why, if we utilize a GitOps solution to manage KKP and it's upgrades, KKP administrator would have better peace of mind.
-While KKP installation does not come ready with a GitOps solution, we have provided a unofficial component for ArgoCD based KKP management.
-TODO: Add link to community-compoents page.
+While KKP installation does not come ready with a GitOps solution, we have provided [an unofficial component for ArgoCD](https://github.com/kubermatic/community-components/tree/master/ArgoCD-managed-seed) based KKP management.

 This page outlines how to install ArgoCD and team provided Apps to manage KKP seeds and their upgrades.

 ## Preparation

 In order to setup and manage KKP using a GitOps solution, one must first know some basics about KKP.
 Following links could be useful to get that knowledge, if you are new to KKP.

-**FIXME:** - remove version specific link parts

 1. [KKP main documentation home](https://docs.kubermatic.com/kubermatic/v2.25/) For general overview.
 This documentation is quite vast and I would suggest you glance through this but focus on specific links below.
 1. [KKP Architecture, terminology and planning](https://docs.kubermatic.com/kubermatic/v2.25/architecture/)